net-zero-dri/net-zero-dri.github.io/events.md

 Interim findings based on literature survey, Consortium building & announcement of sandpit event opportunity. ([Slides here](https://doi.org/10.5281/zenodo.6461181)) <br>

 <iframe width="560" height="315" src="https://www.youtube.com/embed/NpUAvLFgYOA" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe> <br>
-The project team share the projects recent updates and take questions from the audience in the webinars.<br></p>
+The project team share the projects recent updates and take questions from the audience in the webinars.<br>

 Joining instructions are sent via the mailing list [(subscribe here)](/subscribe).
 If you do not wish to join the mailing list, [contact us](/contact/) for joining instructions.